 Some foods are rich in this vitamin, vitamin B-12, include meats, eggs, milk, certain cereals, and poultry.
 You can increase meat and dairy intake to help ensure that you are getting enough of this vitamin daily.
 Along with boosting overall brain function, this vitamin has other added benefits.

 For example, it will help increase brain health, memory, and concentration.

 Another vitamin that should be introduced into your diet, if it is not already, is vitamin E. Its primary benefit to you, is that it will help increase your brain memory and concentration.

 Hence, researchers highly recommend adding it to your diet; at least 15 milligrams every day.
 It is also reported that the vitamin can also protect the nerve cells in your brain.

 There are multiple foods which naturally include vitamin E, and so these foods should be incorporated into your diet.
 Such foods include the following: vegetable oils, almonds, peanuts, spinach, carrots, and avocados.

 Eating high amounts of vegetables has been reported to prevent the decline in memory function and retention.
-Hence, some other foods to include into your diet include broccoli, cabbage, and collard greens.
-Some non-vegetable foods include berries, plums, apples, rhubarbs, apricots, and many more.
+Hence, some other foods to include in your diet include broccoli, cabbage, and collard greens.
+Some non-vegetable foods include berries, plums, apples, rhubarbs, apricots, and much more.

 Drinking alcohol in excess can interfere with the brain memory function.
 For instance, it is reported that alcohol can disrupt your ability to form memories involving new stimuli, although it does not impact the explicit recall of previously learned information.
 It has also been found that alcohol negatively affects short-term memory and overall cognitive functioning.